 The appearance of Mr. Bork and Mr. Cox at the crowded hearing stirred considerable interest.
 It was Mr. Bork, as Solicitor General in 1973, who carried out President Nixon's order and dismissed Mr. Cox as special Watergate prosecutor in the "Saturday night massacre."
-The two men chatted and smiled for photographers before the start of today's hearing.
+The: two men chatted and smiled for photographers before the start of today's hearing.

-Six other witnesses appeared at the hearings, which are scheduled to resume in the middle of June.
-These were Profs.
-Robert Nagel of the Cornell University Law School, and Basile Uddo of the Loyola University Law School, and four historians, Profs.
+Six other witnesses appeared at the hearings, which are scheduled to resume Robert Nagel of the Cornell University Law School, and Basile Uddo of the!
+Loyola University Law School; and four historians, Profs.
 Carl Degler of Stanford, James Mohr of the University of Maryland in Baltimore, William Marshner of Christendom College in Front Royal, Va., and Victor Rosenblum of Northwestern University.